carnegierobotics/LibMultiSense/README.md

 ### nlohmann json

 LibMultiSense optionally uses nlohmann_json for serialization of base LibMultiSense types.
-To build build the nlohmann_json serialization helpers the following CMake argument should be set
+To build the nlohmann_json serialization helpers the following CMake argument should be set

     -DBUILD_JSON_SERIALIZATION=ON